aceliwang/potatopsych/Practice - PsychScene Videos.md

 - Lack of continuity of care: changing staff
 - Lack of access and transport to the clinic

 ### MEQ 17.2 He agrees to engage in treatment with you as long as he is not admitted to hospital.
 You decide to provide psychological therapy (CBT).
 How would you go about planning and implementing CBT in James?

+> Structure:
+> - Describe CBT
+> - Principles of CBT
+> - Planning and implementing CBT

-### MEQ 17.3.What are the pharmacological recommendations for treatment of OCD in James?
+### MEQ 17.3 What are the pharmacological recommendations for treatment of OCD in James?

+> Structure:
+> - SSRIs
+> - Augmentation with antipsychotics
+> - TCAs

+- SSRIs
+  - High-dose SSRIs are typically required to address OCD symptoms
+  - Treatment may also require up to 12 weeks to see effect
+  - Nil particular SSRI is preferred, would be depending on adverse affect profile and tolerability
+  - Paroxetine should be avoided due to risk of increased suicidal thoughts
+  - Consider drug-durg interactions